 The framework has been added with multiple hooks so that we will be able to build application much faster.
 You will be able to add your AI / ML code and also customize widgets as needed.
 In one of our hackathon event, we were able to build IoT Application in a day using MQTT Broker.

 With the powerful key functionalities & hooks, MQTTRoute can be the best choice as a MQTT Broker to build & manage your IoT Applications.

 I believe this article will help you choose the best MQTT Broker.
 MQTT Broker App is now available with the new MQTT Broker version 3.3.
+You can control & manage MQTT devices using android with mobile app.
 Get Started with your IOT Implementation by downloading the FREE MQTT Broker now.

 Feel free to contact support for a free consultation.

 Most of the IoT Implementations today uses REST over HTTP based connectivity from the client to the Server.
 REST has its own limitation that pops in while your solution scales up to the larger number of devices and more number of translations per second.
 MQTT, the lightweight protocol based on publish subscribe model designed exclusively for IoT has its advantage over REST in all dimensions.
 Bevywise MQTT Broker is the perfect middleware for secure mqtt cloud deployment.
 This blog compares MQTT vs REST to help you finalize your communication protocol.

 Instant Response – Need of the hour